New Pokemon Snap: Explore The Pokemon World

 Moody Clause

 Moody is an ability that randomly raises or lowers a single stat other than evasion each turn.
-It mainly relies on luck and random chance than skill, meaning it has no place in competitive play.
+It mainly relies on luck and random chance rather than skill, meaning it has no place in competitive play.

 While Moody can be fun to use, you should keep it to the mainline games, as it can be incredibly broken in competitive environments, so it’s banned across the board.

-If you want to use Smeargle, pick a different ability, or save it for Anything Goes.
+If you want to use Smeargle, pick a different ability or save it for Anything Goes.

 Sleep Clause